misspent/Random-Stuff/README.md

 - NPC loot claim
 - G.A.M.M.A.
 Not so instant tooltip
+- G.A.M.M.A.
+Press Key to Drop Item | If you use: `Drop and Disassemble Hotkey`
-- Disable both already installed Free zoom mods | If you install: Free zoom - revisited
+- Disable both already installed Free zoom mods | If you use: `Free zoom - revisited`
-- 234- Dynamic Anomalies Overhaul - Demonized | If you install: Arrival - Anomalies
+- 234- Dynamic Anomalies Overhaul - Demonized | If you use: `Arrival - Anomalies`
-- 290- Atmospherics Shaders Weathers and Reshade Latest - Hippobot | If you install Atmospherics
+- 290- Atmospherics Shaders Weathers and Reshade Latest - Hippobot | If you use: `Atmospherics`

 **Enable the following**:

 - New Item Highlight
 - Body Dots on Minimap
 - Demonized Death Animations | Testing this atm
-- Optional Modern UI font | Disable Tactical Fonts
+- Optional Modern UI font | Disable `Tactical Fonts`
 - 340- Black Market (Buyable Gear) - SalamanderAnder & nox
 - 218- Quick Companion Teleport (teleports rescue mission targets) - RazorShultz